 What are legumes?

 What are legumes?
 Have a look in the supermarket, and you can find them in the vegetable section, the canned food section, deli, and also in the frozen food section.
 They are the peas, beans, and lentils that we often call vegetables.
-However, they are a little special because the seeds form in a pod.
+However, unlike other greens, seeds from legumes form in a pod.

 Check your cupboard, fridge or freezer, and you'll probably find a few of these pod bearing fruits.
 Mung beans, soybeans, snap peas and broad beans are all examples.
-No matter what part of the world you are from you probably ate these superfoods without even knowing what they were.
-Legumes or the dried beans (pulses) are a healthy source of protein and carbohydrates and they also happen to taste great and can be easily, frozen, or died.
+No matter what part of the world you are from, you'll probably eat these superfoods without even knowing it.
+Legumes or the dried beans (pulses) are good sources of protein and carbohydrates.
+They also happen to taste great and can be easily, frozen, or died.

-Legumes are part of the Fabaceae order of flowering plants which include: trees, shrubs, perennial and also flowering annuals.
+Legumes are part of the Fabaceae order of flowering plants that includes: trees, shrubs, perennial and also flowering annuals.
 So the Fabaceae family covers all types of flowering plants.
 This family is one of the largest groups of plants that consists of thousands of different species.

 How are legumes used?

 We eat the fresh pods and seeds of legumes.
-We also dry the seeds are rehydrate them before we cook them.
+We also dry the seeds and rehydrate them before we cook them.
 We call dried legume seeds pulses.
 Farmers grow plants such as lablab and alfalfa and feed them to feed livestock.
 We plant their seeds in our gardens for a stunning summer display of brightly colored flowers.

 From agriculture to horticulture, legumes play an important role in sustainability

-Legumes are very important for several reasons.
+Legumes are grown for several reasons.
 The main reason is for food.
 The fruits are eaten fresh and put in salads.
 Often the dried seeds are boiled or stewed.
-Dried peas and beans are commonly known pulses, store well and have been used in Europe, Asia Africa and the Middle East for thousands of years.
+Dried peas and beans are commonly known pulses, store well and have been used in Europe, Asia, Africa, and the Middle East for thousands of years.

 Legumes are also fed to livestock